 A snowstorm hit the town last night and it has not stopped snowing since.
 I love snowstorms.
 I love the heaviness of them and the way they close in on you.
 I love the way they enhance the coziness of houses and the indulgent feel of certain foods.
 The light reflects off of the flakes, making everything glow.
 I had to go out into it to make it to an appointment today and I had a very girly moment.
 Having just painted my toenails, I couldn’t put on boots without destroying the paint job.
 So, I put on my five inch, open toed, clear acrylic high heels and stepped off of the sidewalk right into a foot of snow and slush.
 Graciela and I were laughing hysterically.
 Having been raised in the high alpine mountains all my life; I’m a bit desensitized to cold and to snow.
 Winter lasts too long to be practical all season long.
 Sometimes, you just want to wear a mini dress with a great pair of high heels, regardless of what the weather is doing or not doing.

 I spent the better part of the day cleaning the house.
-For some reason, cleaning and organizing your home environment has a ripple effect.
-It seems to purify your internal life as well.
+Cleaning and organizing your home environment has a ripple effect.
+It purifies your internal life as well.
 While I was cleaning today, I started thinking about the ebb and sway of life.
-Having just come out of a major downswing in my own life, I started thinking about the ups and downs of life in general.

 For thousands of years, the ups and downs of our daily lives have been referred to as the samsara wave.
 For this reason, I have often said that it is beneficial to think of people who are dedicated to spiritual practice as surfers.
 Our practice is the practice of riding those waves so that we may one day master our relationship to them.
 Just like a surfer, in the beginning we fall into the surf and get tossed and turned in it over and over and over again.
 But the more we practice, the better we get at finding our own alignment in the midst of those waves.
 Eventually with enough practice, it becomes rare that we fall from our surfboard.
 We can manage bigger and bigger waves while still staying on the surfboard.
 Enlightened beings are like master surfers.
 But it is important to notice that in no version of this story do the waves stop coming.
 The enlightened being did not become a master of riding the waves and then turn around and push a magic button to stop the waves from coming.
 This is because the big waves no longer cause him or her to suffer.
 The enlightened being sees those waves as responsible for the very enlightenment they now maintain.
 And so, these waves are welcomed.

 The spiritually enlightened person still experiences the full range of emotion, just like any other person.
-All that has changed is that they have gained the awareness of how to utilize their own thoughts to maintain alignment with their higher self.
-They have gained the conscious ability to move up the scale from one emotion to the next at will.
+All that has changed is that they have gained objective perspective.
 In other words, the true story (which is one we don’t like telling) is that Buddha still had bad days.
 Mara did not vanish for eternity when Buddha faced him beneath the Bodhi tree; he kept coming back throughout Buddha’s life.
 What changed after enlightenment is that Buddha recognized Mara.
 Mara was just the embodiment of the negative aspects of Buddha’s own ego.
 And when the Buddha recognized that, even though the Buddha initially felt the sensation of things like fear and temptation and doubt, he was able to not get caught by those projections.
 In fact, according to many ancient texts, Buddha befriended Mara, even to the point of inviting him in for tea.
 The Buddha recognized Mara as his most precious teacher, the teacher that had continually taught him the very most.
 After all, without Mara, his enlightenment would not even have taken place.

 Most of us have a clear idea of the goal that we are headed towards.
 We want to be enlightened.
 We want to be absent of ego.
 Most of all, we want to be free of suffering.
 We have a picture in our heads of what we think that enlightenment looks like, our perfect image of the spiritually enlightened person.
 But what most people don’t know is that this image we are holding on to, is a lie that we keep telling ourselves.
 Enlightenment is not like that.
 Enlightenment is no kind of retirement from life itself.
 It is no kind of retirement from the ups and downs.
 We create the illusion of enlightened retirement from the ups and downs when we feel resistant to the ups and downs.
 We invent the idea that enlightenment means perfect bliss twenty-four hours a day only when we are suffering and we want an end to that suffering.
 Enlightenment is only the beginning, because after enlightenment you still have to engage with physical life and physical life was designed to be a means for creating expansion.